blaynem/rumble-raffle-DAO/README.md

   - TESTING.
 We have zero tests.
 Not great!
 - Revives:
   - We should increase the amount of revives based on how many players are left.
 Right now it's only 1 per round.
-- replaceActivityDescPlaceholders
-  - Right now it only shows the player names.
-We need to be able to hover a players name and show their publicAddress.

 ## Smart Contracts